prosch88/UFADE/README.md

 Creates an "advanced Logical Backup" as ZIP-archive with an UFD file to load in the [Cellebrite Physical Analyzer©](https://cellebrite.com/de/cellebrite-physical-analyzer-de/)

+**Collect Unified Logs**

+Collects the AUL from the device and saves them as a logarchive.

 <br />

 Like this tool?